Azgeb/PaintedPottery-webapp/README.md

 # PaintedPottery

-This project aims to provide a frontend for the researched [pipeline](http://diglib.eg.org/handle/10.2312/gch20211417) of Peter Houska to transform images of Painted Pottery to an unstretched unrolling of the painted content.
+This project aims to provide a frontend for the researched [pipeline](http://diglib.eg.org/handle/10.2312/gch20211417) of Peter Houska Et al. to transform images of Painted Pottery to an unstretched unrolling of the painted content.

 ## Table of Contents